AdobeDocs/experience-manager-cloud-service.en/help/journey-documentation/documentation-journeys.md

 ---
 title: AEM Documentation Journeys
-description: Documentation Journeys provide a narrative structure within AEM documentation by tying together complex and disparate features in order to solve a business goal in a best-practices fashion.
+description: Documentation Journeys provide a narrative structure within AEM documentation by tying together complex and disparate features so you can solve a business goal in a best-practices fashion.
 Designed with AEM beginners in mind, journeys introduce the concepts and features to achieve a goal from A to Z.
 exl-id: aab346b8-26dc-4d5b-88bb-720cf634e0a2
 hidefromtoc: yes
 ---
 # AEM Documentation Journeys {#aem-documentation-journeys}

-Documentation Journeys provide a narrative structure within AEM documentation by tying together complex and disparate features in order to solve a business goal in a best-practices fashion.
+Documentation Journeys provide a narrative structure within AEM documentation by tying together complex and disparate features so you can solve a business goal in a best-practices fashion.
 Designed with AEM beginners in mind, journeys introduce the concepts and features to achieve a goal from A to Z.

 ## What is a Documentation Journey? {#what-is}